skuep/V0-DBM/README.md

 MA = 2/(1-r/R) = 2/(1-(24/30)*(24/32)) = 5

 Together with the 20T motor pulley with 2mm pitch (i.e. 40mm per revolution), this achieves a 40mm/5=8mm per revolution Z-axis advance.
 The same as with the original leadscrew.

+Also it looks cool and the mechanism is underrated.

 ## BOM
 You need the following extra parts (is probably missing something):